ssonkiya/ssonkiya.github.io/_posts/2017-12-22-Building-Your-Data-Science-Network.md

 You'll often even find Hadley Wickham answering questions on twitter; I think it's more polite to use the rstats hashtag rather than to @ him directly, but he usually answers questions directed to him as well.

+Twitter is confusing!
+It's totally okay to spend a while just injesting content.

+Lots of greate twitter tips from Rachel Thomas post.

+### Combining the two

+Serves as notes for myself, useful for other people.

+It's become expected of me:

+<blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Yay!
+And let the live tweeting begin! 🙌 (no pressure 😁)</p>&mdash; Daniela Vázquez (@d4tagirl) <a href="https://twitter.com/d4tagirl/status/940730957128175616?ref_src=twsrc%5Etfw">December 12, 2017</a></blockquote>
+<script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+live tweet talks!
+Some tips:

+<blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">.<a href="https://twitter.com/drob?ref_src=twsrc%5Etfw">@drob</a> giving tips on live-tweeting a conference <a href="https://twitter.com/hashtag/rstatsnyc?src=hash&amp;ref_src=twsrc%5Etfw">#rstatsnyc</a> ✔️✔️✔️ <a href="https://t.co/VUx7aJy2D4">pic.twitter.com/VUx7aJy2D4</a></p>&mdash; Emily Zabor (@zabormetrics) <a href="https://twitter.com/zabormetrics/status/855518845779496961?ref_src=twsrc%5Etfw">April 21, 2017</a></blockquote>
+<script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+### Next Time

+So you've started to meet people and understand data science world more generally.
+But then you read a really cool post by XYZ and you'd love to follow up with them.
+How do you reach out to specific people?

+# Part 2

+Whether in applying for a job, getting a promotion, or establishing a reputation in your broader field, you've probably heard something along the lines of "it's all about who you know."
+So how does one go about building this all-important network: By sending out a million unsolicited linkedin requests with no message to every person with the title "data scientist;" making it a goal to hand out 20 business cards at a meetup once a week; or sending emails to prominent data scientists with the subject line "Can I pick you brain?"

+**Absolutely not**.

+Building a network is not a numbers game, and it's not about looking to get the largest personal benefit from the least time invested.
+But, unfortunately, that's how some people approach it.
+I wrote this post to offer some suggestions for a better way.

+Two important caveats to start, both inspired by other posts on similar topics.
+First, to quote [Trey Causey](https://medium.com/@treycausey/do-you-have-time-for-a-quick-chat-c3f7e46de89d): "I am not without sin, and I'm also still figuring all this out."
+Second, for those of you who hate the very idea of networking and think your work should speak for yourself, I really like [Rachel Thomas'](http://www.fast.ai/2017/12/18/personal-brand/) take on this.
+She's writing about personal branding, but I think there's a lot of overlap there (as I discuss later):

+> Personal branding is no substitute for doing high-quality technical work; it’s just the means by which you can share this work with a broader audience.

 ## Reaching Out to Specific People

 ### Share what you like about their work